solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

   - Backup retention period (7 days)
   - PostgreSQL version (13)

 Reference the [Compute and storage options in Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage) for more information on all the available compute, storage and memory options available for Azure Database for PostgreSQL Flexible Server.
-Azure Database for PostgreSQL Flexible Server can accomidate a very large set of use cases and workloads.
+Azure Database for PostgreSQL Flexible Server can accommodate a very large set of use cases and workloads.

 ### After Creation

-After creating an Azure Database for Flexible Server, there are several configuration settings that can be modified to support the application workload needs.
+After creating an Azure Database for Flexible Server, several configuration settings can be modified to support the application workload needs.

 ### Storage

 Azure Database for PostgreSQL - Flexible Server uses [Azure managed disks](https://learn.microsoft.com/azure/virtual-machines/disks-types).
 When increasing storage, the default behavior is to increase the disk size to the next premium tier.
-This increase is always double in both size and cost, regardless of whether the storage scaling operation is performed manually or through storage autogrow.
-Enabling storage autogrow is valuable when with unpredictable workloads, because it automatically detects low-storage conditions and scales up the storage accordingly.
+This increase is always double in both size and cost, regardless of whether the storage scaling operation is performed manually or through storage auto grow.
+Enabling storage autogrow is valuable when with unpredictable workloads because it automatically detects low-storage conditions and scales up the storage accordingly.

 > NOTE: After increasing the storage size, it is not possible to go back to a smaller storage size.